mittaldhruv85/mittaldhruv85/README.md

 ## Hi there 👋
 My name is Dhruv, and I have done Master's in Predictive Analytics from Curtin university.

-- 🔭 I’m currently working on buliding interactable dashboard using power BI
 - 📫 How to reach me: mittaldhruv85@gmail.com

 <!--